 For a relevant ceremony in a magnificent church, Shawlands URC has been the church of choice for many weddings.
 Our Sanctuary is beautiful, simple and dignified.
 We are accepting of all couples regardless of religious beliefs and previous marital experience.
 Though we ask that you respect the fact that this is a place of worship and that aspect will be drawn upon in the service.
 The wedding ceremony includes all you need for an occasion that is dignified, meaningful and, above all, joyful.
 Your wedding will include use of the church, the minister, a musician to play our pipe organ, a rehearsal and the necessary administration.
 The wedding ceremony lasts for approximately 30 minutes, depending on how many readings you choose, the length of your music, etc.

 When can we get married?

 The church is available for weddings throughout the year except for Sundays before 2.00 pm, Holy Week (the week immediately preceding Easter), Holy Saturday (the day before Easter), Easter Sunday and Christmas Day aren’t available either.
 It is important to reserve the church as early as possible to ensure the date and time you require – and before you reserve a venue for the reception!
 The advised booking period is at least eight weeks before the wedding.
-This allows time to meet with the Minister and organise the necessary paperwork with the Registrar for your wedding.
+This allows time to meet with a Minister and organise the necessary paperwork with the Registrar for your wedding.

 Who gets married at Shawlands?